KieranDevOps/Cloud-infrastructure-Web-Ops-Engineer-/README.md

 **What is the team structure?**
 This role reports to the Engineering Team Lead, sitting a team of 5 other engineers, two of which are highly skilled contractors.

+**What is the interview process?**
+I will disucss you CV with the hiring manager and he will assess suitability.
+Assuming all goes well with that convo, a short test released that can be done ahead of a one stage face to face interview.
+The test is discussed at interview along with your typical competency intevriews Q's from HR.
+After the face to face, it's stright to offer :)